syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Sorting-and-Filtering.md

 ### Filtering

-Programmatic Auto Filtering can perform while importing and loading the workbook in to spreadsheet by using the spreadsheet’s `WorkbookLoaded` Event.
+Programmatically filter the data while importing the workbook by using XlsIO in the `WorkbookLoaded` event of SfSpreadsheet.

 {% tabs %}
 {% highlight c# %}